DS-Meena/Problem-solving/problem-journal.md

 ### 3395.
 Subsequences with a Unique Middle Mode I 📳

 This problem is solved using combinatrics and frequency map.
+Instead of counting pairs every time, use frequency and nCr formula.
+This reduces time complexity from `O(n^3)` to `O(n^2)`.

 **One Piece of Information 🧩**
 - Use map and combinatrics to find the number of pairs with required frequency of mode.